The devastating aftermath of a hurricane is impossible to miss.

 The diseases spread via food and water that’s contaminated with infected bacteria.
 Floodwater fills with local trash and vegetation that can even create fungi.

 Local sewage can even make its way into the floods.
-This creates a greater likelihood for diseases like cholera that spread by ingesting infected feces.
+This creates a greater likelihood for diseases like hepatitis A and typhoid, which spread by ingesting infected feces.